Chris Greisen: Dallas Cowboys (second stint)

 On December 14, 2011, he was signed to the Cowboys practice squad after backup quarterback Jon Kitna was placed on the injured reserve list with a back injury.
 Despite first appearing in the NFL in the 1999 season, Greisen maintained practice squad eligibility because he had been active for only eight NFL games, which was less than the nine games limit.
 On December 31, he was promoted to the active roster.
 He was declared inactive for the season finale against the New York Giants as the team's third-string quarterback.
 He wasn't re-signed after the season.

-Virginia Destroyers (UFL)
+Virginia Destroyers (second stint)

 On March 15, 2012, Greisen was declared a free agent.
 He returned to the Destroyers for the 2012 season, which was cut short due to financial shortfalls; it was his last stint in professional football.

 Coaching career

 After retiring from professional football, Greisen became active in the local prep football coaching scene in the Green Bay, Wisconsin area, serving as an assistant coach for Notre Dame Academy, Green Bay Southwest High School and Freedom High School before accepting his first head coaching position, at West De Pere High School, in April 2020.